Relationship-Centered Growth for Mid-Sized Nonprofits

 What the Lab Does

-Eight organizations.
-One cohort.
 Three months of structured, facilitated work on the real challenges that determine whether your development program grows or stalls.

 Each organization participates with a core team of two or three leaders.
 Typically, this will be the chief executive, lead development staff, and a board leader.
 So what you learn translates directly into organizational change.